 Always remember that investments can go down as well as up in value, so you could get back less than you put in.
 A rule of thumb is to hang on to your investments for at least five years to give them the best chance of providing the returns you want.

-We've created a list of some of the best automatic investment apps in the UK.
-These are primarily open banking auto-investing apps that help you invest spare change by regularly moving small amounts of money into a separate investment account or by rounding up your purchases and automatically investing the difference.
+We’ve created a list of the best auto-investing apps in the UK.
+These are primarily Open Banking automatic investment apps that help you invest spare change by regularly moving small amounts of money into a separate investment account or by rounding up your purchases and automatically investing the difference.

 Please remember that when you invest, your capital is at risk.
-ISA and tax rules also apply.
-All the automatic investing apps listed here are authorised and regulated by the Financial Conduct Authority (FCA).
+ISA, pension, and tax rules also apply.

-Here are the best automatic investment apps in the UK:
+Here are the best automatic investing apps in the UK:

 You can start investing with Moneybox with as little as £1.
 Moneybox offers commission-free trading on US stocks.
 However, fund management fees apply to other types of investments ranging from 0.12% to 0.61% per annum.
 A currency conversion fee of 0.45% also applies to US stocks.
 Moneybox’s suite of products includes a Stocks and Shares ISA, Lifetime ISA, Junior ISA, Personal Pension, and General Investment Account.